 The IICRC document outlines the principles behind water damage restoration and safe.
 This includes the steps that a contractor must take along with the references for the sources supporting the criteria.
 This is a foundation for the principles.
 It is not meant to provide a detailed process for water damage restoration.

 For this class, the water can potentially cause someone to get sick were they to ingest, inhale or touch it.
 The microorganism levels in this water is large enough to pose a threat, or there is matter that is dangerous, such as urine or compounds.
-This sort of water is called gray water.
+This sort of water is usually called gray water.

 In this scenario, the water has been severely contaminated.
 It contains pathogens and toxins.
 This will include sewage, also known as black water.
 It is not just potentially harmful, but it may be deadly as well.